IPInfusion/OcNOS/README.md

 # OcNOS™ Network Operating System
-OcNOS SP 3.0 Refers to ocnos-sp-3.0 branch Release (Build #134)
+OcNOS SP 3.1 Refers to ocnos-sp-3.1 branch Release (Build #15)

 Contains the SNMP MIB files, Yang files, Ansible modules etc. to use with OcNOS.
+(There are no changes to SNMP MIB, Yang files and Ansible modules in this patch release)

 Please Switch to the respsective OcNOS version specific branch to access the files